Taritsyn/BundleTransformer/NuGet/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of TypeScript version 2.2 RTM (please note: The 2.2 RTM release is also called '2.2.1').
+   1. Added support of TypeScript version 2.3 RTM (please note: The 2.3 RTM release is also called '2.3.1');
+   2. In configuration settings of TypeScript-translator was added one new property - `DownlevelIteration` (default `false`).

    ====================
    POST-INSTALL ACTIONS